hirokoymj/hiroko-frontend2/README.md

 **Bug fix**

-- The data of the table won't refresh after deleting.
+- [TopicView] The data of the table won't refresh after deleting.
 Need to check delete mutation.
-Selected filter options should be added in redux.
+Selected filter options should be added in redux. - Fixed

 - TextField looks like Label.
 - A title when open a drawer. **Fixed**